SynthstromAudible/DelugeFirmware/docs/community_features.md

 * Catch Notes (CATC)
 	* When On, "Catch Notes" behaviour is disabled.
 * Delete Unused Kit Rows (DELE)
-	* When On, the Delete Unused Kit Rows shortcut (hold KIT then SHIFT + SAVE/DELETE) is enabled.
+	* When On, the Delete Unused Kit Rows shortcut (hold "KIT" then "SHIFT" + "SAVE/DELETE") is enabled.
 * Alternative Golden Knob Delay Params
 	* When On, it changes the behaviour of the Mod Encoder button action from the default (PingPong and Type) to the alternative params (SyncType and SyncLevel).
 * Automation (AUTO)